ScilifelabDataCentre/genome-portal/hugo/content/citation/_index.md

 Researchers who have submitted their data to the Genome Portal may want to include the following text in the Data Availability statement in their research manuscript(s).

-"Visualisations of the genome assemby and annotation tracks from this publication can be found in the Swedish Reference Genome Portal (access date) at <https://genomes.scilifelab.se/[species_name]>."
+"Visualisations of the genome assembly and annotation tracks from this publication can be found in the Swedish Reference Genome Portal (access date) at <https://genomes.scilifelab.se/[species_name]>."

 where [species_name] should be replaced with the binomial name of the species in lower case letters and an underscore, and Swedish Reference Genome Portal (access date) is the APA formatted in-text pointer to the reference stated above in [Section 1.1](#11-citing-the-genome-portal).